ltfschoen/flappytips/README.md

 ### Deploy to Skylink (on Sia Skynet)

-Modify the `uploadDirectory` function in ./node_modules/@nebulous/skynet/src/upload to avoid encountering error `Error: Request body larger than maxBodyLength limit` by changing this line https://github.com/NebulousLabs/nodejs-skynet/blob/master/src/upload.js#L75 to instead be `.post(url, formData, { headers: formData.getHeaders(), params: params, 'maxContentLength': Infinity, 'maxBodyLength': Infinity })`.
-This will not be necessary when this PR is merged https://github.com/NebulousLabs/nodejs-skynet/issues/49

 Deploy FlappyTips to a Skylink hash that is shown in the terminal output. e.g. https://siasky.net/AADhTfgZns00r6rYpyThLQwLDxAea57EegdNN-leYGf07w/